wester-is-not-real/HCI-Project/README.md

 # HCI-Project

-To view the server, enter the tune-twins directory and run `npm run dev`
+To view the website, enter the tune-twins directory and run `npm run dev`.
+Then copy whatever https: url it generates into search engine.